identifiers-org/ontop/README.md

 # Setup

 You should use Protege with the ontop extension to edit the ontology and mappings.
 You can also test SPARQL queries through it.
+Have a look at [this tutorial](https://ontop-vkg.org/tutorial/) to see how to set it up.

 To test the ontop endpoint service, use the docker compose file.
 For this, you will need to use the Dockerfile to create a ontop image with the postgres jar in its libraries.
 You will likely need to update the COPY command on the Dockerfile depending on the location and version of the jar.